textwire/textwire.nvim/README.md

 Neovis plugin for Textwire syntax highlighting support.

 > [!NOTE]
-a Hopefully support for this parser will be upstreamed by editors soon.
+Hopefully support for this parser will be upstreamed by editors soon.
 At the moment, it must be integrated manually.

 ## Installation
 ### [lazy.nvim](https://github.com/folke/lazy.nvim)